Occupational Traumatic Stress in Professional Orchestras

 In a workplace, trauma can show up as:

-Trauma isn’t always dramatic or visible — it can come from long-term stress, bullying, exclusion, or uncertainty.
+Trauma isn’t always dramatic or visible — it can come from historical or long-term stress, bullying, exclusion, or uncertainty.

 What is a trauma-informed approach?